Yagub-p/gettting-and-cleaning-data-course-project/README.md

-# gettting-andGetting and Cleaning Data - Course Project
+# Getting and Cleaning Data - Course Project
 This is the course project for the Getting and Cleaning Data Coursera course.
 The included R script, run_analysis.R, conducts the following:
 Download the dataset from web if it does not already exist in the working directory.